 I think the president's right.

-I mean, if you have 17,000 buildings that have been evacuated, well, why are we sending people in to either bulldoze them or if they're structurally sound, maybe rebuilding them.
+I mean, if you have 17,000 buildings that have been evacuated, why aren't we sending people in to either bulldoze them or if they're structurally sound, maybe rebuilding them and maybe finding a way to create a partnership with Bernie Marcus and Home Depot and get the materials for cost?

 I bet Bernie would do that as part of a rebuilding of a great American city where our family lives.

-I mean, it's it's we can do better than this.
+I mean, we can do better than this.

 These cities where you see the most violence have the strictest gun laws.